ce-designs/tidal-connect-docker/README.md

 # Why this fork of tidal-connect-docker?
 I was looking for a way to use the excellent ifi-tidal-release as a Docker image for DietPi Buster, because ifi-tidal-release depends on an older library versions.
 For example libcurl3.
 Installing libcurl3 removes the newer version and packages depending on the newer version.
 This broke some things in DietPi.
-Running tidal connect in a docker solves this problem, but the implementation I found was aimed at HifiberryOS, but I needed a solution that works for me.
-That why I decided to fork this repository and strip off all code related to HifiberryOS and other stuff that I don't need.
+Running tidal connect in a docker solves this problem.
+The Docker implementation from TonyTromp was aimed at HifiberryOS, but I needed a solution that works with Dietpi.
+That why I decided to fork this repository and strip off all code related to HifiberryOS.

 # Installation